cyclus/cyclus.github.com/source/user/tutorial/mod_rxtr.rst

 Repository Modifications
 --------------------------
-One change is required for the repository which is to change its accepted commodity to only Separated-Waste.
+Change the accepted commodity for the repository to be Separated-Waste.